dundalek/lazy-lsp.nvim/notes.md

 }
 ```

+## Using UNFREE packages

+Unfree LSPs like Intelephense for PHP fail to install by default with nix.

+Possible workarounds are:
+- Start nvim with unfree option like `NIXPKGS_ALLOW_UNFREE=1 nvim`.
+- Or install the package globally like `NIXPKGS_ALLOW_UNFREE=1 nix-env -i intelephense` and lazy-lsp will use it instead of calling nix-shell.

 ## Additional Linters and Formatters (EFM)

 You can use [efm-langserver](https://github.com/mattn/efm-langserver) to set up additional formatters and linters when LSP implementation is not available.